 Howard County and the Columbia area have a rich Jewish history — one that was chronicled in full at the exhibit “Made From Scratch: Creating the Howard County Jewish Community.”
-On display at the Oak Mills Interfaith Center, the exhibit recounts 60 years of Jewish community and tradition in the area as Columbia was becoming a city.
+On display at the Oakland Mills Interfaith Center, the exhibit recounts 60 years of Jewish community and tradition in the area as Columbia was becoming a city.

 The project began four years ago when the Jewish Federation of Howard County received an anonymous donation along with a request to look into the history of Howard County’s Jewish community.
-Laura Salganik, vice president of programming at the Federation, stepped up to lead the project alongside her husband, Ralph.
+Laura Salganik, vice president of programming at the Federation, stepped up to lead the project alongside her husband, Bill.

 It took several years of interviewing longtime Howard County residents and combing through archives for the project to be completed.
 The COVID-19 pandemic also complicated the process, and many participants had to be interviewed over Zoom.

 Deborah Weiner, a historian who worked on research for the exhibit, recalls a time when research materials were left on her porch because their donor did not want to come into direct contact with other people.

 “I knew we had a fascinating founding story,” Salganik said in a speech she gave during the Federation’s annual meeting, held in conjunction with the exhibition’s opening.
 “Even though pre-Columbia Jewish residents had ties to Baltimore, our community didn’t start with institutions from Baltimore expanding here as typically happens when Jewish communities grow outside of cities.
 We were different.
 We made our community from scratch.”

 Howard County’s Jewish history dates back to the 19th century, but the exhibit starts in the 1950s, when 12 Jewish families settled in the area.
 In 1962, land developer James Rouse started buying up land in the county, which was later used to start building Columbia in 1966.
 The city was pitched as a “noble experiment in living.”